Donors enjoy similar benefits to members and provide necessary funding to grow and sustain the Science Center and its mission.

 Jackie Mollet: Managing Director, Visitor Services

-Cynthia Skaggs-Becker: Managing Director, Marketing & Communications
+Cynthia Skaggs-Becker: Managing Director, Marketing and Communications

 Laura Taylor: Managing Director, Finance and Controller